benmaia/Vim/README.md

   <li> p - paste </li>
   <li> dd - deletes all the line, and copies it </li>
   <li> dap - deletes all the paragraph and copies it </li>
-  <li> :%s/wrong word/word to replace/g - it replaces all the wrong words to the word to replace in the file </li>
 </ul>
 <p> Like I said, I'm still learning new commands, if you know other ones that are really usefull please tell me, I want to incorporate them!</p>
 <p> I also have some alias to be use on TERMINAL in the <code>.zshrc</code> that I use a lot and I think you will to!</p>